1. Academic Validation

 Abstract

-Drugs that are already clinically approved or experimentally tested for conditions other than Cancer, but are found to possess previously unrecognized cytotoxicity towards malignant cells, may serve as fitting anti-cancer candidates.
+Drugs that are already clinically approved or experimentally tested for conditions Other than Cancer, but are found to possess previously unrecognized cytotoxicity towards malignant cells, may serve as fitting anti-cancer candidates.
 Methyl N-(6-phenylsulfanyl-1H benzimidazol-2-yl) carbamate [Fenbendazole, FZ], a benzimidazole compound, is a safe and inexpensive anthelmintic drug possessing an efficient anti-proliferative activity.
 In our earlier work, we reported a potent growth-inhibitory activity of FZ caused partially by impairment of proteasomal function.
 Here, we show that FZ demonstrates moderate affinity for mammalian tubulin and exerts cytotoxicity to human Cancer cells at micromolar concentrations.
 Simultaneously, it caused mitochondrial translocation of p53 and effectively inhibited glucose uptake, expression of GLUT transporters as well as Hexokinase (HK II) - a key glycolytic Enzyme that most Cancer cells thrive on.
 It blocked the growth of human xenografts in nu/nu mice model when mice were fed with the drug orally.
 The results, in conjunction with our earlier data, suggest that FZ is a new microtubule interfering agent that displays anti-neoplastic activity and may be evaluated as a potential therapeutic agent because of its effect on multiple cellular pathways leading to effective elimination of Cancer cells.

 Figures